 4. Boosted Workflow Automation

 CRMs also help in workflow automation, marketing automation, and automating the lead nurturing process.
 By automating workflows, you can eliminate the manual labor that goes into generating leads and building customer relationships.

 CRM lead management software helps you use data to your advantage, which leads to cost-saving.
 A strong lead management strategy can help you save a lot of money.
-You can focus more on customers that “will definitely buy” instead of the ones that “might buy.”
+You can focus more on customers that “will definitely buy” instead of the ones who “might buy.”

 When you concentrate on the former, you can reduce costs spent on unqualified leads and ultimately increase sales and revenue.